genjen123/rshell/README.md

 **Test:**

-> Used to check if a file/directory exists (for this program).
+> Used to check if a file/directory exists from the current folder.
+> To check if other files/directories exists, it is best to use the cd
+> command to navigate to the parent folder before testing for the desired
-> This command is useful for writing conditions that can be combined with
+> file/directory.
+The *test* command is useful for writing conditions
-> && or || to write more complex bash command structures.
+> that can be combined with && or || to write more complex bash command structures.
-> Test can be executed in three ways, although the first 2 is preferred since
+> Test can be executed with 2 methods, however the first of each is the preferred
-> the 3rd is an added functionality.
+> method.

 	$ test -e /test/file/path      OR      $ Test -e /test/file/path